 ICER modeled a potential price for aducanumab by combining results from the two contradictory Phase III randomized trials.
 HBPBs for the annual cost of aducanumab are presented in Table 6.1.
-If aducanumab were to be determined to have no net health benefit, it would not have a suggested price.
-Finally, the HBPBs for the annual cost of aducanumab based on the optimistic and conservative treatment benefit scenarios are presented in Table 6.2 and Table 6.3 from the health care system perspective.
+If aducanumab were determined to have no net health benefit, we would not have a suggested price.
+Finally, the HBPBs for the annual cost of aducanumab based on the optimistic and conservative treatment benefit scenarios are presented in Table 6.2 and Table 6.3.